RFC Presents: What Matters to You?

 One of the UK’s leading proponents of a global patient engagement movement has been named as the guest speaker in the next broadcast of the Royal Free Charity’s series of virtual talks.

-Senior improvement advisor Karen Turner has spearheaded the adoption of What Matters To You (WMTY) at the Royal Free London NHS Trust.
+Senior improvement advisor Karen Turner has spearheaded the adoption of What Matters To You (WMTY) at the Royal Free London NHS Foundation Trust.
 The international patient-centred movement aims to improve patient experience and outcomes by shifting the narrative from ”what’s the matter with you?” to “what matters to you?”.

 As well as using WMTY to improve the experience of patients and their families, Karen has been instrumental in using the movement’s principles to support colleagues.
 She recently organised a What Matters to Staff day when one hundred staff were nominated by their colleagues for recognition of their compassion and kindness.